 “I walk around the school hallways and look at the people.
 I look at the teachers and wonder why they’re here.
 If they like their jobs.
 Or us.
 And I wonder how smart they were when they were fifteen.
 Not in a mean way.
 In a curious way.
 It’s like looking at all the students and wondering who’s had their heart broken that day, and how they are able to cope with having three quizzes and a book report due on top of that.
 Or wondering who did the heart breaking.
 And wondering why.” ~ Stephen Chbosky, The Perks of Being a Wallflower.

 High school years are difficult for some teens.
-So much change to deal with and not that much confidence to navigate all the twists and turns and challenges that are thrown at them.
+There is considerable change to deal with, and not that much confidence to navigate all the twists and turns that are thrown at them.

-The portrait “Heartbroken” attempts to show the young girl who lacks self-confidence.
-She withdraws a little more each day until someone reaches out and listens to her.
+“Heartbroken” shows the young student who lacks self-confidence.
+Much like an earlier painting, Forever a wallflower, she withdraws a little more each day until someone reaches out and listens to her.
+Who will it be?